tzcytpm/pl-comms-web/docs/theming.md

-# Theming privateLINE Comms Dev
+# Theming PL Comms

-Themes are a very basic way of providing simple alternative look & feels to the privateLINE Comms Dev app via CSS & custom imagery.
+Themes are a very basic way of providing simple alternative look & feels to the PL Comms app via CSS & custom imagery.

-They are _NOT_ co be confused with 'skins', which describe apps which sit on top of matrix-react-sdk - e.g. in theory privateLINE Comms Dev itself is a react-sdk skin.
+They are _NOT_ co be confused with 'skins', which describe apps which sit on top of matrix-react-sdk - e.g. in theory PL Comms itself is a react-sdk skin.
-As of March 2022, skins are not fully supported; privateLINE Comms Dev is the only available skin.
+As of March 2022, skins are not fully supported; PL Comms is the only available skin.

-To define a theme for privateLINE Comms Dev:
+To define a theme for PL Comms:

 1. Pick a name, e.g. `teal`. at time of writing we have `light` and `dark`.
 2. Fork `src/skins/vector/css/themes/dark.pcss` to be `teal.pcss`